sonu786336/rewards-service/rewards-service/REDAME.md

 	- Data is stored in H2 database (in-memory DB).
 2. Data is stored in H2 database (in-memory DB).
 3. Optimistic Locking is enabled using @Version field.

+### 📌 Rewards Calculation Logic
+- The method `getRewardsPointsForTheMonths(Integer months)` calculates **reward points** for customers based on their transactions over a specified number of months.
+- See the full code Implementation in service package.
+  - │ │ │ ├── service
+  - │ │ │ │ ├──impl # Inside this package, added the logic for reward points calculation in RewardsServiceImpl.java.

 🌍 API Endpoints
 - POST :- /api/rewards/add → Add a single transaction